 Posture really is the key to the kind of training I am promoting here.
-Without the correct posture you are going to struggle to move in an efficient manner which places the minimum amount of stress on your joints.
+Without being able to correct posture in a range of different positions you are going to struggle to move in an efficient manner which places the minimum amount of stress on your joints.
 Sooner or later bad posture is going to catch up with you, and many people start suffering from the results of bad posture in middle age with chronic pain of some kind.
+Some are less fortunate and it sets in earlier, some are more fortunate and it waits until old age.
+It is a lottery of genetics, luck, and lifestyle that ultimately decides where on the spectrum any of us sits.

 What does the Perfect Standing Posture Look Like?